African All Stars Transfer News & Rumours: Kessie wants Premier League move as AC Milan talks drag on

 The 23-year-old has two years left in his contract and Clermont are demanding £10 million after they rejected Bordeaux's £7m offer during the summer transfer window.

-The Guinea international fired Pascal Gastien's side to the Ligue 1 last season with 22 goals and he has continued his scoring form with four goals to his name so far this campaign.
+The Guinea international fired Pascal Gastien's side to Ligue 1 last season with 22 goals and he has continued his scoring form with four strikes to his name so far this campaign.

 Editors' Picks